A Note on Security¶

 Code Execution During Import and Export¶

-While you can prevent any code execution when reading and writing Markdown documents by disabling all renderers, it is impossible to prevent code execution during import and export.
+While you can prevent any code execution when reading and writing Markdown documents by disabling all renderers and switching to “raw” mode, it is impossible to prevent code execution during import and export.
 In order to properly import or export your files, Zettlr must allow code execution.

 For example, if you include equations in your document and then export it to HTML, code is executed that will properly render these equations.
 Likewise, some templates may require code or resources from the internet to work properly.